-The ten-year statute is the "catch all."
-A deed or other memorandum of title is not necessary so long as the elements of adverse possession are met – however, such documentation may be useful to establish the boundaries of the claimed tract.
-Otherwise the key to determining boundaries may be that which is fenced in as a "designed enclosure" – not just a "casual fence."
+The 10-year provision is the catch all.
+A deed or other memorandum of title is not necessary so long as the elements of adverse possession are met.
+However, such documentation may be useful to establish the boundaries of the claimed tract; otherwise the key to determining boundaries may be that which is fenced in as a "designed enclosure"–not just a "casual fence."
 Rhodes v.
-Cahill, 802 S.W.2d 643,646 (Tex.
+Cahill, 802 S.W.2d 643, 646 (Tex.
 1990).

-Two other sections, Sec.16.027 and Sec.16.028, are less commonly used.
-The first provides a 25 year statute of limitation "regardless of whether the person is or has been under a legal disability."
-The second allows a 25 year statute based on a title instrument, even if that instrument is void on its face or in fact.
+Two other sections, section 16.027 and section 16.028, are less commonly applied.
+The first provides a 25-year limitation "regardless of whether the person is or has been under a legal disability."
+The second allows a 25-year limitation based on a title instrument, even if that instrument is void on its face or in fact.

-Statutes of limitation do not include any periods of disability on the part of the original owner (e.g., he was under 18 years old, of unsound mind, or serving in the armed forces in time of war).
+Statutes of limitation do not include any periods of disability (minority, insanity, or service in the armed forces) on the part of the original owner.

-Statutes of limitation may be "tacked" or combined by various successive possessor of the property so long as there exists "privity of estate" (a direct legal connection) between these persons.
+Statutes of limitation may be tacked or combined by various successive possessors of the property so long as there exists "privity of estate" (a direct legal connection) between these persons.

 What sort of action should the owner take to defeat a claim of adverse possession?
-The most obvious course of action is to physically displace the interloper (if that can be accomplished peaceably) or file a suit for forcible detainer.
-If neither is effective, or if the adverse claimant asserts a title claim, then the owner's remedy is litigation in the form of a "trespass to try title" action requesting a declaratory judgment.
+The most obvious option is to physically displace the interloper, if that can be accomplished peaceably, or file a suit for forcible detainer.
+If neither is effective, or if the adverse possessor asserts a title claim, then the owner's remedy is litigation in the form of a trespass to try title action and request for a declaratory judgment.

 Litigation by the Adverse Possessor

-Finally, Sec.
-16.034 provides that the prevailing in a suit for possession of real property may receive an award of costs and reasonable attorney´s fees.
+Section 16.034 provides that the prevailing party in a suit for possession of real property may receive an award of costs and reasonable attorney’s fees.

 Creative Approaches: The Affidavit of Adverse Possession

 What should an adverse possessor do who believes that one of the above statutes of limitation allows him to claim ownership?
-The first and best option is to file suit for a declaratory judgment in district court.
-However, if a lawsuit is not an affordable option, a good second choice is to file an "Affidavit of Adverse Possession" in the real property records which contains specific wording asserting a claim of ownership by adverse possession.
-Such an Affidavit acts as a marker that commences the process of putting the world on notice of an adverse possession claim, thereby providing a fixed point for the running of applicable statutes of limitation.
-As the Affidavit matures over time it may gradually acquires increased credibility.
+The first and best option is to file a trespass to try title action.
+However, if a lawsuit is not affordable, a second choice is to file an affidavit of adverse possession in the county real property records which contains specific wording asserting the various elements of an adverse possession claim.
+Such an affidavit acts as a marker that commences notice, thereby providing a fixed point for the running of applicable statutes of limitation.
+As the affidavit matures over time it gradually acquires increased credibility.

-Note that it is possible to file an Affidavit before the applicable statute of limitation has fully run.
-The Affidavit may assert a date when adverse possession commenced (which may be a date years in the past) and state that should current circumstances continue and should the entire limitations period run, then the claimant will become the sole fee simple owner.
+Note that it is possible to file an affidavit before the applicable statute of limitation has fully run.
+The affidavit may assert a date when adverse possession commenced (which may be a date years in the past) and state that should current circumstances continue and should the entire limitations period expire, then the claimant will become the fee simple owner.

-If heirs exist (whether they can be found or not), then an Affidavit of Adverse Possession may be combined with an Affidavit of Heirship – entitled "Affidavit of Heirship and Adverse Possession."
-The heirship portion of the hybrid Affidavit should include a recitation of family circumstances along with a statement of who the heirs are believed to be (as determined in light of Probate Code Sec.
-52).
-The adverse possession section would then make the usual assertions as to actual and peaceable possession, etc. Three disinterested witnesses should sign, as is customary with Affidavits of Heirship.
+If heirs exist (whether they can be found or not), then an affidavit of adverse possession may be combined with an affidavit of heirship–entitled "Affidavit of Heirship and Adverse Possession."
+The heirship portion of the hybrid affidavit should include a recitation of family circumstances along with a statement of who the heirs are believed to be, in light of Probate Code section 52.
+The adverse possession section would make the usual assertions as to actual and peaceable possession, etc. At least two disinterested witnesses should sign.
+Three is better.

 Adverse Possession in the Case of Cotenant Heirs

-It makes for an interesting case when an adverse possessor intends to stake his claim against family members in an heirship situation – for example, a son wants to claim the family farm after his parents died without wills and his siblings have long since disappeared.
-Senate Bill 473 (introduced in 2011) would have added Sec.
-16.0265 Civil Practice & Remedies Code to address the situation of adverse possession against a "cotenant heir."
-Although SB 473 passed in the Senate, it did not pass in the House of Representatives.
-So, for now, adverse possession against cotenant heirs is accomplished in the same manner as against any other persons.
+It makes for an interesting case when a possessor intends to stake an adverse possession claim against family members in an heirship situation–for example, a son wants to claim the family farm after his parents died without wills and his siblings have long since disappeared.
+Senate Bill 473 (introduced in 2011) would have added Civil Practice & Remedies Code section 16.0265 to address the situation of adverse possession against a "cotenant heir."
+Although SB 473 passed in the Senate, it did not pass in the House.
+So for now, adverse possession against cotenant heirs is accomplished in the same manner as against any other persons.

 Clients routinely inquire about payment of back taxes on land they want to adversely possess.
 "Should we pay the taxes?" they ask.
-Well, yes; otherwise the taxing authorities will eventually conduct a tax sale and the property will be acquired by someone else.
-Clients also ask "Can you guarantee that if I pay the taxes I won´t lose my money?"
-The answer is of course no. Firstly, lawyers never guarantee anything; secondly, it is always possible that the true owner of the property will appear and demand possession.
-If that occurs, then the client has essentially made a gift to that person by paying back taxes.
+Well, yes; otherwise the taxing authorities will eventually conduct a tax sale and title will be acquired by someone else.
+Clients also ask "Can you guarantee that if I pay the taxes I won’t lose my money?"
+The answer is of course no. Firstly, lawyers never guarantee anything.
+Secondly, it is always possible that the true owner of the property will appear and demand possession.
+If that occurs, then the client has made a gift to that person by paying back taxes.

-The Affidavit of Adverse Possession is a creative device that is inexpensive and often effective.
-The process is not, however, without a measure of uncertainty.
+The affidavit of adverse possession is a creative device that is inexpensive and often effective.
+The process is not, however, without a measure of risk and uncertainty.

 Creating a New Chain of Title

-As an additional creative step, the Affidavit of Adverse Possession can be followed by a deed to the subject property out of the adverse possessor (e.g., to a third-party trustee) and then another deed back from the trustee into the name of the adverse possessor.
-The objective is to give the adverse possessor an actual recorded deed in his own name – i.e., to create a new chain of title.
-These deeds should also contain specific and appropriate language pertinent to adverse possession, with the ultimate goal being to make title in the adverse possessor pass muster with a title company.
+As an additional creative step, the affidavit of adverse possession may be followed by a deed to the property out of the adverse possessor (a third-party trustee, for instance) and then another deed back into the name of the adverse possessor.
+The objective is to give the adverse possessor an actual recorded deed in his or her own name, in order to create a new chain of title.
+Such deeds should contain specific and appropriate language pertinent to adverse possession with the ultimate goal of passing muster with a title company.

-Note that this approach is designed to allow the adverse possessor to obtain credibility of title over a period of time.
-Using this method does not usually produce instant results and therefore is not suited for those who want to adversely acquire property and then flip it.
+This approach is designed to allow the adverse possessor to obtain credibility of title over a period of time.
+Using this method does not usually produce instant results and therefore is not suited for investors who want to adversely acquire property and then flip it.

 Do-it-yourselfers beware.
 These transactions should be handled only by a capable real estate attorney in order to avoid doing more damage than benefit when it comes to the adverse possession claim.